-While using multiple fonts may seem like a way to stand out, it can actually be distracting.
+While using many fonts may seem like a way to stand out, it can actually be distracting.
 Aim for using one font to keep the attention on your skills.

 Thankfully, that doesn't mean you're cornered into using the same font as everyone else.
-There are multiple professional fonts to choose from, and we share our recommendations if you can't decide:
+There are many professional fonts to choose from, and we share our recommendations if you can't decide:

 5. Can I Make A Resume Without Design Software?